Easy Blackberry Cobbler Recipe

-Blackberry cobbler with vanilla ice cream in a white bowl
+Blackberry cobbler with vanilla ice cream in a white bowl.

 Cobbler makes a favorite dessert recipe any time of the year!
 This Easy Blackberry Cobbler is one of our favorites!
-Like my peach cobbler, it can be made with fresh or frozen blackberries making it a year-round favorite dessert!
+Like my peach cobbler, it can be made with fresh or frozen blackberries, making it a year-round favorite dessert!
 My family especially loves it topped with vanilla ice cream or whipped cream!

-How to Make Easy Blackberry Cobbler Recipe
+How to Make Easy Blackberry Cobbler

 Ingredients